Roadmap

 Teams and roles within the organization

-Multiple users in one company, invitations for new team members, flexible role system.
+Multiple users in one company, inviting new team members, flexible role system.
 Log out of all sessions with one button — for security during terminations.

 • Inviting colleagues via email